Anniepoo/identity/README.md

 ###  Additional login options

- * add login via OAuth2
+ * add login via OAuth2  [simple guide to OAuth2 on web page](https://aaronparecki.com/oauth-2-simplified/#roles)
  * Allow 'username is email' - there are no true usernames, the username is just the users email.
  * admin logs in as user mode - to let admins change to being a user to help 'debug' user issues.
  * passwordless - to log in you give email and get a one-time link.